-Recommend CPUC pursue rulemaking to establish a legal and technology framework to facilitate the cross-system sharing of energy, water, and telecommunication customer data between utility company administrators for purposes of providing streamlined enrollment, improving program marketing and outreach, and program evaluation.

-- The UAS Group Recommendation Report offers a roadmap for pursuing a universal application for CARE, FERA, and ESA programs.
-The CPUC undertake efforts to evaluate the feasibility for expanding and extending use of the contemplated universal application system to the full suite of low-income utility assistance programs under the CPUC's regulatory authority to include CARE, FERA, ESA, and Lifeline programs. - Recommend CPUC pursue rulemaking to establish categorical eligibility across all programs under the purview of SB 1207 and in accordance with applicable federal rules and guidelines. - Leverage the UAS Working Group recommendations to inform the development of a technology and data sharing roadmap to guide the implementation of a single-application system for CPUC Energy, Water, and Telephone customer assistance programs and identify viable data sharing strategies having the potential to expedite eligibility verification processes.
-Viable data sharing strategies shall place immediate focus on implementing a workable data sharing model for specific use within CPUC Energy, Water, and Telephone low-income customer assistance programs first.
+- The CPUC should consider, pursuing through an appropriate procedural mechanism, establishing a legal and technology framework to facilitate the cross-system sharing of energy, water, and telecommunication customer data between utility company administrators for purposes of providing streamlined enrollment, improving program marketing and outreach, and program evaluation. - The UAS Working Group's Recommendations Report offers a roadmap for pursuing a universal application for CARE, FERA, and ESA programs, with the ability to expand to other incomequalified programs.
+The CPUC should undertake efforts to evaluate the feasibility for expanding and extending use of the CAS platform to the full suite of low-income utility assistance programs under the CPUC's regulatory authority. - The CPUC should consider establishing categorical eligibility across all programs under the purview of SB 1208 through an appropriate procedural mechanism, and in accordance with applicable federal rules and guidelines. - Leverage the UAS Working Group recommendations to inform the development of a technology and data sharing roadmap to guide the implementation of a single-application system for CPUC energy, water, and telecommunications customer assistance programs and identify means to leverage use of the SVH to advance the functionality of the CAS to provide expedited eligibility verification of program assistance application submissions. - Recommend the CPUC establish a data sharing agreement with CDSS to leverage the use of nonpersonal identifiable information within CalSAWS to perform more robust analysis of program participation rates of ESA, CARE, FERA, and Lifeline programs and identify underserved geographic areas of the state where co-marketing and program coordination efforts should target.